Concurrent Academic Partnership for Secondary Students

 What are the admission guidelines for the CAPSS program?

-To be eligible to enroll in a general education course a student must:
+To be eligible for dual enrolmment in a general education course a student must:

-a high school sophomore, junior, or senior, or a “gifted” student.
+- Be a high school sophomore, junior, or senior, or a “gifted” 9th grade student.

 Where can students take advantage of Cowley College courses?

 - College Campus Classes: Courses taught on a Cowley campus or outreach site by Cowley full-time or part-time instructors

 - Distance Learning Delivery: Courses delivered via Distance Learning methods (Interactive Video [ITV], or eLearning program [Online Hybrid, or Online].

 - Concurrent Enrollment Partnership (CEP) Site: Courses taught in area high schools during the school day utilizing qualified high school instructors.
 In order for a high school to serve as a CEP site, a Memorandum of Understanding must be established between the College and the School District.

 What courses can high school students enroll in?

 Although CAPSS students may enroll in any academic course that the College offers towards an Associate’s Degree, the following are some of the most common courses students take advantage of, which transfer without issues within the Regents system.

 |MTH 4423||Elem.
 Statistics||3 credits||COM 2711||Public Speaking||3 credits|